Geological Sciences Courses

 Oral presentations on current geological topics.
 Offered in the spring semester.

 Introduction to the field of low-temperature geochemistry (elementary chemical equilibria and thermodynamics, solubility and redox equilibria, organic geochemistry), with an emphasis on solving geologic problems.
-Writing proficiency within the discipline is required for a passing grade in this course.
+Writing proficiency is required for a passing grade in this course.
 A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.
 Offered in the Spring semester.

 Theory, techniques, and applications of methods for the environmental sampling and geochemical analysis of rocks, soils, and aqueous fluids.
 Offered in alternate Fall semesters.

 Offered according to demand.